-''' SET the number of threads to N SET the number of transaction to be executed to T SET the time to wait after each transaction to S
+SET the number of threads to N

+SET the number of transaction to be executed to T

+SET the time to wait after each transaction to S

-CREATE N number of threats STOP the threads until N threads is created and ready
+CREATE N number of threats

+STOP the threads until N threads is created and ready

 FOR X = 1 to T

-SET start to 0, stop to 0

-SET start to getTimeMicroseconds()

-saveContext(...) or getContext(...)

-SET stop to getTimeMicroseconds()

-PRINT (stop - start)

-IF S is set THEN

-WAIT for S time interval before next transaction
+SET start to 0, stop to 0 SET start to getTimeMicroseconds() saveContext(...) or getContext(...)
+SET stop to getTimeMicroseconds() PRINT (stop - start) IF S is set THEN WAIT for S time interval before next transaction END IF END FOR

-END IF

-END FOR

-'''

-In the experiments, the FTHPIS was running on cluster node-6, while the WSContextClient was running on kilimanjaro.ucs.indiana.edu.
-We ran the WSContextProvider applications across the cluster nodes 1 to 5.
-One should keep in mind that given client/server architecture, with all machines on the same network, is setup to measure an approximation of the optimal system performance.
+In the experiments, the FTHPIS-WSContext Service was running on cluster node-6, while the WSContextClient was running on kilimanjaro.ucs.indiana.edu.
+We ran the WSContextProvider applications across the cluster nodes 1-5.
+One should keep in mind that the given client/server architecture, with all machines on the same network, is setup to measure an approximation of the optimal system performance.
 We expect that the results measured in this environment will be the optimal upper-bound of the system performance.

-In the experiments, we used metadata samples (which were actually used in afore-mentioned Pattern-Informatics application use domain) with a fixed size of 1.2KB.
-We illustrate the WS-Context and UDDI XML metadata samples in appendix A and B respectively.
+In the experiments, we used metadata samples (which were actually used in the aforementioned Pattern-Informatics application use domain) with a fixed size of 1.2 KB.
+We illustrate the WS-Context and UDDI XML metadata samples in Appendices A and B respectively.
 In this work, we assumed XML metadata as flat contexts, i.e. no parent-child relationships existed between contexts stored in the system.
 We wrote all our code in Java, using the Java 2 Standard Edition compiler with version 1.4.2.
-In the experiments, we used Tomcat Apache Server with version 5.5.8 and Axis software with version 1.2beta3 as a container for deployment of WS-Context Service.
-The Tomcat Apache Server uses multiple threads to handle concurrent requests.
-In the experiments, we increased the default value for maximum number of threads from 150 to 500 to be able to test the system behavior for high number of concurrent clients.
+In the experiments, we used Tomcat Apache Server with version 5.5.8 and Axis software with version 1.2beta3 as a container for deployment of FTHPIS-WSContext Service.
 We choose to use getTimeMicroseconds() function which is provided by NaradaBrokering [23] software because of its high resolution.
 As backend storage, we use MySQL database with version 4.1.

 5.2.
-Experiment 1- Responsiveness Experiment
+Experiment 1 - responsiveness experiment

-Our primary interest in doing this experiment is to understand the baseline performance of the implementation of FTHPIS- WS-Context Service.
+Our primary interest in doing this experiment is to understand the baseline performance of the implementation of FTHPIS-WSContext Service.
 We also investigated the effect of network latency on the system performance.
-We evaluated the performance.

-ance of the service for inquiry and publication functions under normal conditions, i.e., when there is no additional traffic.
+We evaluated the performance of the service for inquiry and publication functions under normal conditions, i.e., when there is no additional traffic.